 Not only the phone itself of course.
-Now in addition to the telephone network, we have things like Facetime, WhatsApp, Zoom, Skype and probably lots more I don’t know about.
-Now we prattle on for hours about not-a-lot.
+Now in addition to the telephone network, we have things like Facetime, WhatsApp, Zoom, Skype, Messenger, Hangouts and probably lots more I don’t know about.
+And so we prattle on for hours about not-a-lot.

 I learnt to type on a manual sit-up-and-beg typewriter, then an electric typewriter where the letters jumped to the screen as soon as I rested my fingers on the home keys, next an electronic typewriter with a one-line display which you could correct before you hit return.
 Then Word Processor, a pre-runner of the desktop computer before, at last, the birth of the home computer.
 Mine was a small cube, an early MAC.

 I was British Caledonian Airways’ first Word Processor operator.
 Floppy discs of course.
 I remember going to NASA at Houston and seeing the rows and rows of computers each about the size of a washing machine, linked together to handle the space flights.
 I think around 1977.

 The magnetic tapes were less than one megabyte storage for mainframes in the very early 1950s.
 And the discs were at least 12inches/30cms diameter and more than a half inch/cm thick.

 We went from the Quill to Celluloid in a moment or two!